 You are no more motivated if you focus on the joy of reaching your goal than if you focus on the pain of not achieving it.
 However, away-from motivation tends to be strongest, as most people will do more to avoid pain than to attain joy.

 Preparing a marathon training project – focus on the joy

-Be aware of other positive effects because your success as a long distance runner, will affect other areas of your life.
-You will achieve a much higher energy, lose weight, get better health, a better mood, greater ability to concentrate and greater surplus for family and other projects in your life.
+Be aware of other positive effects because your success as a long-distance runner will affect other areas of your life.
+You will achieve much higher energy, lose weight, get better health, a better mood, a greater ability to concentrate and a greater surplus for family and other projects in your life.

 Preparing a marathon training project – focus on the pain